 - sushi rice

-- teriyaki sauce (eel sauce)
+- teriyaki sauce (eel sauce) – gives the sushi extra sweetness

 - chives or green onions, thinly sliced

-- sesame seeds
+- toasted sesame seeds

-STEPS TO MAKE THE SALMON WITH SPICY CRAB SUSHI:
+HOW TO MAKE SPICY SALMON SUSHI:

 - Soak 2 cups of sushi rice with water for 30 minutes to one hour.
 After soaking, pour out the water and wash the rice a few times until water runs clear (3-4 times).
 Strain the rice (this helps you measure the perfect amount of water to add to the rice).
 Add the rice and 2 cups of water to the rice cooker.
 We want a 1:1 ratio (rice:water).